Published on

 • Logistical Complexity: The shared collection, logistics and washing infrastructure significantly reduces the burden on individual brands and retailers, making the system more efficient and cost-effective.
 The in-store collection machines simplify the return process for consumers.

 • Consumer Engagement: The user-friendly deposit-return system and clear communication aim to encourage widespread consumer participation, a crucial factor for the success of any reuse model.
-The project’s real-life implementation will provide valuable insights into consumer behavior and economic viability at scale.
+The project’s real-life implementation has shown that consumers engage with reuse with an average rating of 8.6/10 and a 63% repurchase intention rate among shoppers..

 You may also like